yournextstore/new.store/app/api/generate/gen-store-json-prompt.md

   - `"fontFamily"`: One of `"default"`, `"roboto"`, `"inter"`, `"merriweather"`, `"montserrat"`, `"nunito"`, or null.
   - `"freeShippingThreshold"`: A number or null.
 - **Generated Values**:
-  - `"colors"`: Generate a `"palette"` object based on the user’s store description.
-Include `"theme"`, `"theme-primary"`, and `"theme-button"`, each with OKLCH color values reflecting the store’s theme (e.g., modern, vintage).
+  - `"colors"`: Generate a `"palette"` object based on the user's store description.
+Include `"theme"`, `"theme-primary"`, and `"theme-button"`, each with OKLCH color values reflecting the store's theme (e.g., modern, vintage).
 If no preference is specified, use a neutral palette.
     - **Example**:
       ```json
       {